The Neuroscience of Strategic Leadership

 There are two types of leadership common today:

 - Transactional – enabling you to make deals, solve immediate problems and please people.
 This is linked to the Low Ground pattern of mental activity.

-- Strategic – enabling you to challenge existing ways of thinking and accomplish things that others consider impossible, galvanizing people around the organization to do so.
+- Strategic – enabling you to challenge existing ways of thinking and accomplish great things.
+This is linked to the High Ground pattern.

-This practice manifests as a “Wise Advocate:” a part of your mind that you can call on as you move to higher ground.
-This is the inner voice of strategic leadership, giving you third-person insight into your first-person experience – seeing yourself as others might see you, with full compassion and care for your success.
+You develop this practice by calling on your “Wise Advocate:” a mental construct associated with the inner voice of strategic leadership.
+In doing this, you practice third-person insight into your first-person experience – seeing yourself as others might see you, with full compassion and care for your success.

 Wise Advocate Enterprises developed these ideas and is dedicated to helping you put them into practice.
 They are helping many people transcend the internal limits that them back as leaders of innovative organizations.
 If you are interested in learning more, contact us.